joshdmiller/ng-boilerplate/README.md

 Bootstrap but not Font Awesome and my app is called 'coolApp'.
 Gimme."
 Perhaps a custom download builder like UI Bootstrap has.
 Like that.
 Then again, perhaps some Yeoman generators wouldn't be out of line.
 I don't know.
 What do you think?

+The e2e testing is a bit rough - but included by popular demand.
+The 0.4 release will have a much smoother experience!

 Naturally, I am open to all manner of ideas and suggestions.
 See the "Contributing" section below.